steven912/Overview-Of-Current-Projects/README.md

 # Overview Of Current Projects
-A visual tour of the current projects I'm working on.
+A visual tour of some projects I've worked on.

 ## Untitled Pokemon GO Clone
 ### Status: Super Early Prototype